-Data type Description Field

-ASCII An ASCII encoded string ascii_val

-JSON_IETF A JSON encoded string using JSON encoding compatible with RFC 7951 json_ietf_val
+Data type Description Field ASCII An ASCII encoded string ascii_val PROTO A Protobuf encoded message using protobuf.any any_val JSON_IETF A JSON encoded string using JSON encoding compatible with RFC 7951 json_ietf_val

-4.2 gNMI get RPC
+5.2 gNMI get RPC

 The get RPC allows you to obtain a view of the existing state.
-A GetRequest message is sent to the target (SR Linux gNMI process gnmi_mgr) that specifies the data to retrieve.
+A GetRequest message is sent to the target (SR Linux gNMI process gnmi\mgr) that specifies the data to retrieve.
 A GetResponse message is returned that reflects the values of specified leafs at the collection time.